Alvin Taylor: Early life and career

 and A Whole New Thing (1977).
 He then joined Bob Welch's band and recorded the album French Kiss (1977), which featured the hit single "Ebony Eyes".

 During subsequent years he appeared on albums by artists including Elton John, Aalon, Jesse Colin Young, Les McCann, Lauren Wood, Gil-Scott Heron, The Originals, Syreeta, The Mighty Clouds of Joy, Keni Burke, Stargard, Sammy Hagar, Billy Thorpe, America, Cher, Natalie Cole, Sly & the Family Stone, Bill Withers, and Three Hearts by Bob Welch.
 On Danny O'Keefe's record American Roulette (1977) he appeared alongside Reggie McBride, Mike Melvoin, and David Lindley.

 In 1979, he appeared on Sammy Hagar's single (Sittin' On) The Dock of the Bay which features Leland Sklar, Barry Goudreau and Steve Cropper, who originally played on the Otis Redding version.
 Later in the same year he appeared on Cher's album Prisoner with Toto members Steve Lukather, Jeff Porcaro, David Hungate, David Paich, and others.

 In 1980 he appeared again with Lukather and Paich on Elton John's album 21 at 33.
 Other notable musicians include Bill Champlin, Chuck Findley, and Lenny Castro.
 Taylor then appeared on Bob Welch's albums Man Overboard (1980) and Bob Welch (1981).
 In 1981, he also appeared on the album 1234 by The Rolling Stones member Ron Wood.

-Since 2011 he has been working with Ukulele Ray and regularly plays at NAMM.
-Beginning in 2013 he tours with "The Gypsy Experience" as well as former Earth, Wind & Fire member, David Lautrec and his group Desert Redux.
+In 2011 he began working with Ukulele Ray and regularly plays at the NAMM Show.
+Beginning in 2013 he toured with "The Gypsy Experience" as well as former Earth, Wind & Fire member, David Lautrec and his group Desert Redux.

+In 2024, Taylor released his autobiography, “Drum Major 2 Major Drummer” on Amazon in both paperback and ebook.
+He also announced his Official Website and has been actively promoting his book through book signings and new social media content on Facebook, Instagram, TikTok, and X (Twitter).